 It's always important to research both the benefits and drawbacks of the career path you're considering.
 No job is perfect all the time, and before committing to a training program, it's wise to get as complete a picture as possible—and see if your natural aptitudes and interests are a good match for the demands of the position.

-- challenging work, variety of tasks
+- Challenging work and a variety of tasks

-- regular working hours (no weekends or shift work required)
+- Regular working hours (no weekends or shift work required)

 The skills that are most important for success in this field include:

-- attention to detail
+- Attention to detail

-- proficient in payroll software
+- Proficiency in payroll software

-- comfortable performing calculations (working with math)
+- Being comfortable performing calculations (working with math)

-- excellent communication and customer service skills
+- Excellent communication and customer service skills

-- knowledge of fundamental accounting principles and processes
+- Knowledge of fundamental accounting principles and processes

-Job Outlook for Payroll Clerks in Winnipeg
+Job Outlook for Payroll Clerks

-Chat live with an Admissions Advisor to get your questions answered.
+Chat live with an admissions advisor to get your questions answered.
 Or click below for more information.
 We're here to help!